junsongt/Airport-Service-App/README.md

-# My Personal Project (z6k8l)
+# Term Project

-## A Simple Self-service Application for Passengers at an Airport
+## A Simple Self-service Application for Passengers/Airport staff at an Airport

 **An Introduction about the Application**: